Samuel-de-Oliveira/CanUseTimer/README.md

 ## What is it?
 <img src="Images/Overview.png" width=70% align="right">

-CanUseTimer is an open source, writed in Python, speedcubing, multiplatform timer created to work in a terminal or command prompt window.
+CanUseTimer is an open source, writed in Python, speedcubing and multiplatform timer created to work in a terminal or command prompt window (CLI interface).
 Because this the program is soft and run anywhere, it means that it can run in probally any computer with bad hardware and any operating system (Windows, Linux and MacOS X).
 And It's Open Source project, it means that